-On 1 February 2019, 100% of the Company's shares were purchased by RGA Americas Reinsurance Company Ltd ('RGAA') which is part of Reinsurance Group of America ('RGA').
+Omnilife Insurance Company Limited ('Omnilife' or 'the Company') is a privately owned, UK life insurance company.
+The Company is a wholly owned by RGA Americas Reinsurance Company Ltd ('RGAA') which is part of Reinsurance Group of America ('RGA').
 The ultimate parent company in the Group is Reinsurance Group of America, Incorporated ('RGA Inc'), whose corporate headquarters is located St. Louis, Missouri and is listed on the New York Stock Exchange (NYSE: RGA).